bkesterJP/content-ops-starter-jp2/content/pages/index.md

         title: Concrete Sensors
         tagline: ''
         subtitle: IoT
-        text: >+
+        text: >
-          SaaS & wireless sensors to know when concrete is cured (acquired by HILTI)
+          SaaS & wireless sensors to know when concrete is cured.
+Used by 20 of the largest global general contractors and ultimately acquired by HILTI.
         image:
           type: ImageBlock
           url: /images/CS.png